 The terms of personal leaves are also regulated.
 There are some conditions in which employees’ personal leaves should be paid, including:

-The very detailed regulation on payroll system must be understood by the company, especially foreign company in Indonesia.
+The very detailed regulation on the payroll system must be understood by the company, especially foreign company in Indonesia.
 Although it is overwhelming information, having someone in your department who can manage the whole things is very crucial.
 Otherwise, you can also hire a third party to perform everything on your behalf so that you can take care of this payroll system more efficiently and effectively.

 If you have any question related to this topic, just let us know and we will try our best to give you the most approachable solutions that suit to your business.
 Contact us now and we will back to you soon.